pogogits/practical-python/README.md

 in Python.
 It's about learning the core Python language.

 This is not a course for software engineers on how to write or maintain a one-million line Python application.
-David don't write programs like that, nor do most companies who use Python, and neither should you.
+David doesn't write programs like that, nor do most companies who use Python, and neither should you.
 Delete something already!